Bacons-1890-london-majesty-maps.jpg

 Belle de jour thus exemplifies Buñuel’s distinctive approach to cinematic decadence.
 Rather than portraying perversion directly, he frames it through ellipsis, irony, and the surreal logic of dreams.
 The result is not only a study of bourgeois hypocrisy and erotic repression but also a poetic meditation on the unseen dimensions of desire.
 Buñuel’s cinema of decadence turns perversity itself into a kind of visual poetry – enigmatic, unsettling, and enduringly modern.

-13 October 2025: Luchino Visconti, L’Innocente (1976)
+Luchino Visconti, L’Innocente (1976)

-Buñuel, Fellini, Ferreri, and Pasolini all find a place for perversion in their cinema of decadence, and so does Luchino Visconti, but he deals with decadence in a more historical and novelistic manner.
+Buñuel and Pasolini both find a place for perversion in their cinema of decadence, and so does Luchino Visconti, but he deals with decadence in a more historical and novelistic manner.
 That his major films are both historical and novelistic is not only due to the semantic ambiguity of the Italian word storia [story, history], but also to Visconti’s engagement with the Hungarian Marxist critic Georg Lukács’s theory of the historical novel.
 For Lukács, the artist working with history must not only narrate events but interrogate the very idea of progress, offering a ‘ruthlessly truthful investigation and disclosure of all the contradictions of progress’.
 Visconti also differed from his art-house contemporaries in being a titled aristocrat, with a family lineage stretching back centuries.
 His personal stake in the decline of the old order sharpened his decadent sensibility, which he openly claimed, describing himself as ‘imbued’ with decadence, ‘un decadente’ fascinated by ‘the analysis of a sick society’.

 The connection to Gabriele D’Annunzio was inevitable.
 However repelled Visconti may have been by D’Annunzio’s fascist politics, he acknowledged him as an inescapable cultural ancestor: ‘We’re all his children’.
 D’Annunzio, through novels like Il Piacere (1889) and L’Innocente (1892), shaped Italian decadentismo.
 Unlike the French decadent hero Des Esseintes, who lives decadence as memory, or the transgressive but moralised figures of British decadence, D’Annunzio’s antiheroes pursue pleasure actively and philosophically, often filtered through Nietzschean notions of the superuomo [superman].
 In L’Innocente, the aristocratic libertine Tullio Hermil embodies this type: a man who believes himself beyond judgment, beyond morality, and beyond the reach of law.
 Visconti’s L’Innocente (1976) translates D’Annunzio’s novel into cinema with the lavish authenticity of his earlier period dramas, this time immersing the viewer in the opulence of the belle époque.
 The casting of Laura Antonelli as Giuliana underscores the film’s historical layering: an actress associated with contemporary sex comedies playing a nineteenth-century aristocratic wife, yet also coded with echoes of Visconti’s own mother and even the legendary actress Eleonora Duse, D’Annunzio’s mistress.
 Giuliana thus becomes both a period figure and a vehicle for more contemporary values, particularly resonant in the context of 1970s Italian feminism.